Engineering

 How we approach Drop testing

-• Release criteria tied to mission and certification milestones.
+• Physical parachute release criteria tied securely into core mission and program certification milestones.

 Talk with engineers who own the work